Child maintenance payments usually stop when the child reaches 16 (or 20 if they’re in full-time education up to A-level or equivalent).

-- the child stops being eligible for Child Benefit for any other reason
+- the child stops being eligible for Child Benefit

 - either parent dies